AColocho/us-states/contributing.md

 - Make sure your branch is up to date with the master branch.
 - Run unit test where appropriate.
 - Clearly list your changes when merging to master branch

+### **If this is your first ever contribution...**
+please read the following article, [here](https://www.digitalocean.com/community/tutorials/hacktoberfest-how-to-submit-your-first-pull-request-on-github).
+It's a tutorial on how to perform your first ever contribution AKA pull request.

 ## FAQ
 ###  **I have an idea how can I share it?**